technicat/fedicat/iosapps.md

 ## [Ivory](https://tapbots.com/ivory/) by [@tapbots@tapbots.social](https://tapbots.social/@tapbots)

-Subscription on the [App Store](https://apps.apple.com/us/app/ivory-for-mastodon-by-tapbots/id6444602274) with free trial.
+Subscription on the [App Store](https://apps.apple.com/us/app/ivory-for-mastodon-by-tapbots/id6444602274) required for anything beyond browsing.

 Features: Latest followers avatar list in profile.
 Clear labeling of private mentions.
 Extracts description when used as a link share target (although the formatting in Metatext is better).  iPad-specific interface.